divaricatum/cl-faq/README.md

     including whether a Pure Lisp Library will be used.
 The .dxl and .pll are loaded into memory in the following manner:

-5. The C heap is mapped in, and C variables are set.
+5. The Aclmalloc heap is mapped in, and C variables are set.
 If a .pll file is to be used this fact becomes known at this time.
-The C heap can not be relocated from where it was first built.
+The Aclmalloc heap can not be relocated from where it was first built.

 6. The .pll file, if present, is mapped in read-only.
 If it can't be